tonybaloney72/potluck-app/README.md

   - ✅ **RSVP Notifications** - Hosts receive notifications when attendees RSVP to their events
 - ✅ **Event Management** - Create, edit, and delete potluck events with full event details
   - ✅ **Inline Event Editing** - Edit event title, theme, description, location, and date/time directly from event page
+  - ✅ **Interactive Location Selection** - Select event locations using interactive map with address search and click-to-place functionality
+  - ✅ **Location Storage** - Event locations stored as JSONB with coordinates (lat, lng) and formatted address
   - ✅ **Real-time Event Updates** - Instant synchronization of event changes across all viewers
   - ✅ **Calendar Integration** - Add events to Google Calendar or download for Apple Calendar
 - ✅ **RSVP System** - Attendees can RSVP with status (going, maybe, not going, pending)